cjkeim9/HolmSchool/README.md

 #### So you're thinking about holmschooling

+I am very excited to share with you Holm School, a free curriculum for learning computer science that keeps costs as low as possible while ensuring that you get a good learning experience.
+I think you'll like computer science, because it permits you into some really cool job opportunities and there are multiple avenues of intellectual persuit in the field of computer science.
+If you are a scientist and love to read science textbooks, then perhaps changing from math, biology, or chemistry into reading computer science textbooks will be a productive use of your time and you'll find it intellectually rewarding.
+CS is a new field and it's creating some pretty amazing products.
+There are many challenges in becoming a computer scientist, from the up-front cost of technology, internet, and books (Holm School supports using a Raspberry Pi as your study companion and free open educational resources as primary sources) to the notorious learning curve of learning how to program in a computer language (or two).
+That doesn't even include the math you'll study and the theory you'll encounter.
+You'll hopefully find yourself swamped by the sheer amount of topics left in your queue to study as you pursue this noble computer science adventure, but you'll find yourself not angered at the task but instead revelling in it.
+Almost to the point that you think you'll want to do this full time, for the rest of your life!
+You'll be happy that computer science is never complete, and you'll pursue new educational opportunities even after experiencing career success as a computer scientist.
+You'll be a lifelong learner, and in the wake of your individual studies will be useful products that improve the world in little incremental bits.
+Towards a better world you'll contribute, all just because you found the challenge of computer science something worth slow, deliberate, and focused pursuit.

 Holmshoolers are computer scientists that are home schooled, or even better, _unschooled_.
 Holmschoolers put their faith in open source and know that the open source community has developed free and copyleft educational resources for learning computer science (as well as other disciplines) to the point that paying for anything other than community or local public college is a tremendous risk of one's money.
 Because open source has been around for so long, there is enough of an archive of cultural works that a computer scientist could receive their training completely using free and open educational resources (OER) on the internet.
 This doesn't even factor in the utility of the public library in your town -- your public library has many programming books as well as free video tutorial sites like Lynda.com, which hosts many programming lessons in almost every programming language.
 They also have computers and laptops if you don't have one.
 Unschooling is learning college-level material on your own for as low of cost as possible, either by necessity or by choice.

 Topic | Book